radek-deb/Air_Quality_Paris-vs-Lyon_Final_Project/readme.md

 ## Project Description

-Air quality forecast in Paris
+Air quality forecast in Paris and Lyon

-Business problem: Forecast of air quality in Paris in coming months basing on the historical data (priod from 2014 till the end of 2021).
+Business problem: Forecast of air quality in Paris and Lyon in coming months basing on the historical data (period from 2014 till the end of 2021).

-The two approaches will be used in the project.
+The two approaches were used in the project.
 Time series analysis of 4 pollutants pm2.5, pm10, NO2 and O3.
 Machine learning in order to predict the airquality on a specific day given the weather conditions and month.

 ## Workflow